 Students must be living with their parents or responsible long-term guardians who are acting in loco parentis.
-For students residing with a long-term guardian, it is the family's responsibility to obtain and present evidence of a Pupil's Pass from the Kenyan authorities.
+For students residing with a long-term guardian, it is the family's responsibility to obtain and present evidence to the school of a Pupil's Pass from the Kenyan authorities.